42atomys/webhooked/README.md

   # and need to be ended by a `compare` Factory.
   #
   # In this example we get the header `X-Hook-Secret` and compare it to a static
   # value.
-If the header value is equals to `test`, `foo` or `bar`, the webhook is
+If the header value is equals to `test`, `foo` or `bar`, or the value
+  # contained in SECRET_TOKEN env variable, the webhook is process.
-  # process.
-Else no process is handled and http server return a 401 error
+  # Else no process is handled and http server return a 401 error
   #
   # If you want to use insecure (not recommended), just remove security property
   security:
+  - header:
+      inputs:
+      - name: headerName
+        value: X-Hook-Secret
-  - getHeader:
+  - compare:
+      inputs:
-      name: X-Hook-Secret
+      - name: first
+        value: '{{ Outputs.header.value }}'
-  - compareWithStaticValue:
+      - name: second
+        values: ['foo', 'bar']
         valueFrom:
           envRef: SECRET_TOKEN
   # Storage allows you to list where you want to store the raw payloads
   # received by webhooked.
 You can add an unlimited number of storages, webhooked
   # will store in **ALL** the listed storages